Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Materials and Methods

 \subsubsection{Population census}

 We collected data from the most recent population census in each country to construct a wealth index measuring the socioeconomic level of an administrative unit.
-We used data on the level of education, access to health services, assets ownership and various household and social characteristics for the smallest administrative unit available.
-These different dimensions are then aggregated into a single index using principal component analysis to produce a one-dimensional wealth index of an administrative unit ~\cite{fraiberger2020uncovering, vyass2006constructing}.
+We use data on the level of education, access to health services, assets' ownership, and various household and social characteristics for the smallest administrative unit available.
+These different dimensions are aggregated into a single index using principal component analysis to produce a one-dimensional wealth index of an administrative unit following the procedure described in ~\cite{fraiberger2020uncovering, vyass2006constructing}.